Gluten-Free Hamburger Buns

 - Preheat your oven to 375°F.

-- Before baking, brush the tops of the buns with egg wash and sprinkle with sesame seeds or poppy seeds, if desired.
+- Before baking, brush the tops with egg wash.
+Then, sprinkle with sesame seeds or poppy seeds, if desired.

-- Bake the buns for 15-20 minutes until golden brown.
+- Bake for 15-20 minutes until golden brown.
 Remove the buns from the oven and brush the tops with melted butter.

-- Let the buns cool on a wire rack before slicing and serving.
+- Let them cool on a wire rack before slicing and serving.

 Notes